-In the 2023 release (of winMASW[®] Academy) you can also analyze multi-component data (see PS-MUCAA and 2D-SuPPSALA tools).
+In winMASW® Academy, you can also analyze multi-component data (see PS-MUCAA and 2D-SuPPSALA tools).
 For this reason, in the lower left corner of the ESAC panel there are two buttons aimed at uploading the horizontal components (R and/or T).
 For mere commercial reasons (several users still work with vertical geophones), the vertical one is considered the "main component" and data are uploaded from the toolbar at the top of the ESAC panel.